Excel Export in ASP.NET CORE Pivot Table component

 ExcelQueryCellInfo

-• data - It holds the entire row data across the current cell.
+• data – Contains all data for the row that includes the current cell.

-• style - It holds the style properties for the cell.
+• style – Defines the style settings (such as font, color, borders) applied to the current cell.

 <ejs-pivotview id="PivotView" height="300">